After the initial flooding and torrential downpour subside, Hurricane Laura will put thousands of residents at risk for major health issues.

 Blood supplies will be needed as residents who routinely donate have evacuated the area.
 Donating blood at your local blood bank may be shipped to the area in need.

-Vitalant has locations throughout the country that can accept your blood donation.
+Vitalant (formerly Untied Blood Services) has locations throughout the country that can accept your blood donation.
 Contact Vitalant here.

-The American Red Cross is accepting monetary and blood donations.
-Financial donations can be given here or on their website at redcross.org.
-Moreover one can call 1-800-RED-CROSS or text the word REDCROSS to 90999 to make a $10 donation.
+The American Red Cross is accepting donations.
+On their website, they ask to visit redcross.org, call 1-800-RED CROSS or text the word REDCROSS to 90999 to make a $10 donation.
+The ARC can also accept blood donations and participating sites.

 The Red Cross and Salvation Army may also need local volunteers to help set up shelters.
 Contact the above numbers.

-Local volunteers are asked to donate places to stay and supplies to nearby recreation centers for housing evacuees.
+Local volunteers are asked to donate supplies to nearby recreation centers housing evacuees.

 Supply drives in out-of-state locations may not be accepted directly but could help local charities who need to ship supplies to the affected area.